 The Academic Council will review appeals within the last two weeks before each semester begins.
 Appeal letters for the fall semester must be received at least two weeks prior to the beginning of the semester.
 The Provost will preside at the review session.
-The chair of the Academic Advisory Committee will provide background information for each student's appeal.
 The student may be invited to attend the review session.
 A final decision by the Academic Council will be made in closed session.
 The student will be told at the review session when and how he/she will be notified before the first day of classes.
 The Academic Council may uphold the original decision or rescind the original decision and specify the academic standing placed upon the student.
-The advisor of the student, the chair of the Academic Advisory Committee, and the student will be notified of the decision of the Academic Council.
+The advisor of the student as well as the student will be notified of the decision of the Academic Council.